ErikOlson/proj-audit/README.md

   Comma-separated list of directories to skip (appended to config).
 - `--include-hidden` (bool)
   Include dot-prefixed directories instead of skipping them.
+- `--languages` (string)
+  Path to a YAML file describing languages, extensions, and directories to skip.
 - `--config` (string)
   Path to a JSON config file for advanced customization.

 ## Configuration

-`proj-audit` loads defaults internally but can merge in a JSON config file:
+`proj-audit` loads defaults internally but can merge in a JSON config file plus a YAML language file.

+### General config (JSON)

 ```json
 {